lukasvermeer/lukasvermeer.github.io/_posts/2011-01-29-solving-every-sudoku-puzzle-faster.markdown

 When I built a [Sudoku Solver](https://www.xs4all.nl/~destack/projects/sudoku/sudoku.html) some years ago, my aim was to build a program that could help a player identify possible next moves.
 This meant that the program should be able to give _a reason_ for each of the values it assigned.
 At the time, for me, "I checked all the possible alternatives and they didn't work" was not an acceptable explanation.
 So I spent most of my time searching for rules that I could use to deterministically find the solution to a puzzle.

-<span style="color:#bbbbbb;">[Like so many of my projects, I never got around to actually polishing the Sudoku UI and making the software useable to anyone but myself.
-Once the program was capable of solving most of the puzzles I could find, I lost interest and moved on.]</span>
+> *Note: Like so many of my projects, I never got around to actually polishing the Sudoku UI and making the software useable to anyone but myself.
+Once the program was capable of solving most of the puzzles I could find, I lost interest and moved on.*

 I found that I could reduce most of the rules I came up with (and rules I found in Sudoku guide books) to two simple rules.